LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 Missing logbooks reduce value but don't kill a deal.
 We can often reconstruct partial history from FAA records, A&P shop records, and prior owner documentation.
 We'll still make a fair offer; the price just reflects the documentation gap.

 How do you decide what to pay?
-(And why isn't it “Trade-A-Plane retail”?)
+(And why isn't it retail?)+

 Yes — anywhere in the United States.
-Our home base is Carpio, North Dakota, with maintenance and ferry partners at KMOT (Minot, ND), S25 (Watford City, ND), and the Denver metro area.
+Our home base is Carpio, North Dakota, with maintenance and ferry partners at KMOT, S25 (Watford City, ND), and the Denver metro area.
 We routinely fly out, drive out, or arrange ferry service to acquire aircraft anywhere in the country.
-International situations on a case-by-case basis.

 From first call to cash in your hand, typical timeline is 14 to 45 days.
 Faster if the title is clean and the seller has the logbooks ready.
 We handle the FAA bill of sale, AC-form 8050-2, registration application, and escrow.